Slowburn-Movies/slowburn-movies.github.io/_posts/2026-04-5-the-drama.md

 other_ratings:
   - author: "Cale"
     rating: 4
-    verdict: "The script felt so honed and efficient that you could easily convince me this was based on a play.
-The depth was in the details.
+    verdict: "Borgli seems to excel in creating embodied archetypes for his modern day fables.
 Every mannerism or tick felt like it came from a place of deep character subtext, developed in rehearsal.
-Borgli seems to excel in creating embodied archetypes for his modern day fables.
-Just like Little Red Riding Hood, I only need to hear it once for it to stick with me.
-Fun, yes.
-Unrewatchable, maybe.
-Forgettable, definitely not."
+Like Little Red Riding Hood, I don't need to hear it again, but this one will stick with me."

 view_link: https://a24films.com/films/the-drama
 letterboxd_link: https://letterboxd.com/jeffdelay/film/the-drama/